ChuckerTeam/chucker/README.md

 # Snapshots

 Development of Chucker happens in the [develop](https://github.com/ChuckerTeam/chucker/tree/develop) branch.
-You get get `SNAPSHOT` versions directly from Jitpack if needed.
+You can get `SNAPSHOT` versions directly from Jitpack if needed.

 ```gradle
 repositories {